fod/pands-problem-sheet/README.md

 ## [5. es.py](es.py)

-    COunt the number of 'e's in a file.
+    Count the number of 'e's in a file.